 Click here for the Social Story for the Cargill Stage

 If you have any questions about any of our access services or need an accommodation not mentioned above, please contact School Engagement Coordinator at email@example.com.

 Most Weekday Student Matinee performances begin at 10:30am.
 The Best Summer Ever performances begin at 11am.
 Mr. Popper's Penguins has an additional 1:30pm student matinee performance option.

 Runtimes are subject to change throughout the rehearsal process as directors, designers, and actors start to tackle the script and material.
 Group Lead will receive an email with a more precise run time when that information becomes available for each production.

 Anticipated run times are below:

-Last Stop on Market Street: approximately 1 hour without an intermission
+Last Stop on Market Street: approximately 1 hour and 10 minutes without an intermission

-I Come from Arizona: approximately 2 hours including intermission
+I Come from Arizona: approximately 1 hour and 45 minutes without an intermission

-Dr. Seuss's How the Grinch Stole Christmas: approximately 1 hour and 50 minutes including intermission
+Dr. Seuss's How the Grinch Stole Christmas: approximately 2 hours including intermission

 Mr. Popper's Penguins: approximately 1 hour with no intermission